In this 6-minute read:

 6. Streamline your point-of-sale and checkout processes

-This hectic time is a great opportunity for you to reassess your POS platforms and processes, and make sure you stand out by making the holiday shopping experience smoother and faster… not the other way around.
+This hectic time is a great opportunity for you to reassess your Point Of Sale (POS) platforms and processes, and make sure you stand out by making the holiday shopping experience smoother and faster… not the other way around.

-You might consider upgrading to a faster, more modern POS system, and/or offer customers more options for how they wish to pay.
+You might consider upgrading to a faster, more modern small business POS system, and/or offer customers more options for how they wish to pay.

 For example, if you have the space and the staff available, consider dedicating one register to cash-only transactions, and others to card or digital transactions so people know what to expect.